 Repeat the above steps until all the batter is used.

-This recipe will make a large bowl of spaetzle.
+This recipe will make a large mixing bowl of homemade spaetzle.

 To make spaetzle the traditional way (without a spaetzle maker):

 Wet a cutting board with water and scoop out a large spoonful of the batter onto the cutting board.

 Holding the board over the boiling water, use a knife to cut off bits of the batter and drop them into the water.